 Linda McDonough, HCA Director, graduated from Western Carolina University in 1977 with a BA in English and minors in Reading and Education.
 She has taught at Waynesville Junior High, Ashe Central High School, and was chair of the English Department at The Patterson School, a private boarding school with a strong Orton-Gillingham program for dyslexics.
 For many years she worked as a private tutor, teaching reading, writing, and spelling to dyslexic children and teens.
 A particular interest has been children with autism and dyslexia.
 From 1992 to 2008, she served as the Director of Christian Education at the Church of the Holy Family (Episcopal).
 She is the founder of the Augustine Literacy Project, a 501(c)(3) nonprofit, founded at Holy Family to serve low-income children with reading difficulties.
 She still serves as a tutor trainer and board member.
 For this work she was awarded the June Lyday Orton Award for service to dyslexics by the NC International Dyslexia Association branch.
 She has been a foster parent and transracial adoption trainer, and she presently works as a volunteer mental health advocate and the chair of Cedardell, Inc, a nonprofit that serves young adults with mental illness.
 She is the mother of two daughters, neither of whom fit well into public schools.
 Hope Creek Academy is the culmination of years of working to find just the right school for her students and her own children.
-This is her eighth year at HCA.
+This is her tenth year at HCA.

 Marion Houser, assistant director and teacher, grew up in a military family who lived all over the U.S. She graduated from Georgia Tech in 1988 with a BS in chemistry and a minor in biology.
 She worked five years as a developmental scientist at Burroughs-Welcome before taking time to stay home with her four daughters.
 Marion has volunteered extensively in the community.
 She worked with the Chapel Hill Service League at Christmas House, focusing on teens.
 She set up math and science labs at her children’s CHCCS schools and volunteered as a literacy tutor.
 In 2003 she took the Augustine Literacy Project training and has worked as a tutor and tutor trainer.
 She has also tutored teens as a consultant for Durham Schools, working primarily with students at Lakeview.
 In addition, she has taught Sunday School for many years and prepared and served meals at Chapel Hill’s Interfaith Council Community Kitchen.
-Mrs. Houser works with students in Independence Academy and math, and she provides teacher support.
-This is her eighth year at HCA.
+Mrs. Houser works with students in math, high school, and she provides teacher support.
+This is her tenth year at HCA.

 Sarah Flanary graduated from Union College, Schenectady, NY, in 1988 with a BA in Modern Languages.
 The following year she was an au pair for a family with two young boys in southern France.
 From 1990-1997 she taught at Charlotte Country Day Middle School as a French/Spanish instructor, and was also a coach and student advisor.
 In 2004, her family moved to Vero Beach, FL where she was hired as a French/Spanish teacher, as well as a freshman advisor at Indian River Charter High School.
 For HCA’s first two years, as a parent volunteer she tutored several HCA students after she took the Augustine Literacy Project training.
 In 2012 she became a full time employee, teaching language arts in our middle and high school classrooms.
-While at HCA, she organized and participated in Bal-A-Vis-X training, attended Nancie Atwell Writer’s Workshop seminar, and participated in Michele Garcia Winner’s Social Thinking seminar with her colleagues.
-This is her seventh year at HCA.
+While at HCA, she organized and participated in Bal-a-vis-x training, attended Nancie Atwell Writer’s Workshop seminar, and participated in Michele Garcia Winner’s Social Thinking seminar with her colleagues.
+This is her ninth year at HCA.

 Caitlin Fuller, upper elementary co-teacher, grew up in Apex, North Carolina.
 She graduated from UNC-Chapel Hill with a degree in Sociology.
 She has 10+ years experience working with children through YMCA camp, nannying, and as a preschool teacher.
 She has taken the Augustine Literacy Project and TEACCH trainings.
 In her spare time, she enjoys cooking, reading, and spending time outside.
-This is Caitlin’s third year at HCA.
+This is Caitlin’s fifth year at HCA.

 Taylor Miller is a co-teacher in the upper elementary class.
 Taylor is originally from Charlotte and graduated from Appalachian State in 2015 with a bachelor’s degree in Political Science, concentrating in American politics.
 This is his first job as a teacher, but he has enjoyed working with students for some time.
 He volunteered the past five summers at Montreat Conference Center serving as a small group leader and advisor.
 He also assisted with his local scout troop and church youth choir as an adult.
 Taylor loves to play golf and hang with his dog, Bodie.
-This is his second year at HCA.
+This is his fourth year at HCA.

 CJ Barefoot, co-teacher in our Independence Academy, earned her BA in Psychology at Meredith College.
 CJ participated in the Meredith College Autism Program (M.A.P.) and received extensive training in Applied Behavior Analysis (ABA) and Discrete Trial Teaching (DTT), working with children aged 2-7 in school and home settings.
 After graduation she was offered a staff position at M.A.P. providing one-on-one teaching and assisting the behavioral consultants and director with training and supervising undergraduate student teachers in ABA and DTT techniques.
 While completing her Masters in Education for Early Childhood Intervention and Family Support at UNC-Chapel Hill, she continued to work with children with autism aged 5-9 in home and community settings, gaining training and experience using Verbal Behavior teaching techniques.
 She has served as a one-on-one teacher as well as a consultant developing programming, assessing skills, and supervising a team of teachers for an in-home program.
-This is CJ’s fourth year at HCA.
+This is CJ’s sixth year at HCA.

 Maria Dontas, teaching assistant in Supported Learning, began as a parent volunteer of the school in 2013.
 She enthusiastically jumped at the opportunity to teach language arts in the high school/middle school classroom the following year.
 She jumped even higher when asked to team up with Mr. Williams in the middle school classroom for the 2015-2016 school year.
 In preparation for that year she trained with the Augustine Literacy Project.
 She has had some TEACCH training.
 Ms. Dontas speaks Spanish fluently and is learning Greek.
 She is a student of the world and since 1988 she has also attended The North Carolina School of the Arts in Winston-Salem, Stonybrook University in Long Island, NY, and The New School in NYC, NY.
 She continues to take classes when time and her busy life will allow.
 She is married and has two children, one of whom attends HCA.
 She sings in her church choir and enjoys movies, the theater, all animals, your kids, and life!
-This is her fourth year at HCA.
+This is her sixth year at HCA.

 Ginny Brooks, reading teacher, grew up in the Richmond, VA, area.
 She received her Masters in Special Education from The College of William and Mary and has worked in self-contained classrooms and as a resource teacher in Virginia, Oregon, and North Carolina.
 Ginny has taught in both public and parochial schools in Durham and tutored in home settings and at The Hill Center.
 She received her Augustine Literacy Project training in 2010 and continues to volunteer with her Augustine child.
 She has been supervising and teaching a Montessori-based Sunday School curriculum at a local Episcopal church for the past 9 years.
 She and her husband live in Durham, and her two children attend Riverside HS and Guilford College.
-This is Ginny’s fifth year with HCA.
+This is Ginny’s seventh year with HCA.